PeacefulScience/PS-newsletter/README.md

-# PS-newsletter
+# newsletter
-System for creating an automated newsletter.
+System for creating an automated newsletters.
+While it should be possible to fork this for general use, this currently includes information specific to Peaceful Science.